CloudReactor/cloudreactor-procwrapper/README.md

       Status update settings

       --enable-status-update-listener
                             Listen for status updates from the process, sent on the status socket port via UDP.
 If not specified, status update messages will not be read.
       --status-update-socket-port STATUS_UPDATE_SOCKET_PORT
                             The port used to receive status updates from the process.
 Defaults to 2373.
       --status-update-message-max-bytes STATUS_UPDATE_MESSAGE_MAX_BYTES
                             The maximum number of bytes status update messages can be.
 Defaults to 65536.
       --status-update-interval STATUS_UPDATE_INTERVAL
                             Minimum of number of seconds to wait between sending status updates to the API server. -1 means to not send status updates except with heartbeats.
 Defaults to -1.

     configuration:
       Environment/configuration resolution settings

       -e ENV_LOCATIONS, --env ENV_LOCATIONS
                             Location of either local file, AWS S3 ARN, or AWS Secrets Manager ARN containing properties used to populate the environment for embedded mode, or the process environment for wrapped mode.
 By default, the file format is assumed to be dotenv.
 Specify multiple times to include multiple locations.
       --config CONFIG_LOCATIONS
                             Location of either local file, AWS S3 ARN, or AWS Secrets Manager ARN containing properties used to populate the configuration for embedded mode.
 By default, the file format is assumed to be in JSON.
 Specify multiple times to include multiple locations.
       --config-merge-strategy {DEEP,SHALLOW,REPLACE,ADDITIVE,TYPESAFE_REPLACE,TYPESAFE_ADDITIVE}
                             Merge strategy for merging configurations.
 Defaults to 'DEEP', which does not require mergedeep.
 Besides the 'SHALLOW' strategy, all other strategies require the mergedeep python package to be installed.
-      --overwrite_env_during_resolution
+      --overwrite-env-during-resolution
                             Overwrite existing environment variables when resolving them --config-ttl CONFIG_TTL
-                            Number of seconds to cache resolved environment variables and configuration properties instead of refreshing them when a process restarts. -1 means to never refresh.
+                            Number of seconds to cache resolved environment variables and configuration properties instead of refreshing them when a process restarts.
+                            -1 means to never refresh.
 Defaults to -1.
       --no-fail-fast-config-resolution
-                            Exit immediately if an error occurs resolving the configuration --resolved-env-var-name-prefix RESOLVED_ENV_VAR_NAME_PREFIX
+                            Continue execution even if an error occurs resolving the configuration --resolved-env-var-name-prefix RESOLVED_ENV_VAR_NAME_PREFIX
                             Required prefix for names of environment variables that should resolved.
 The prefix will be removed in the resolved variable name.
                             Defaults to ''.
       --resolved-env-var-name-suffix RESOLVED_ENV_VAR_NAME_SUFFIX
                             Required suffix for names of environment variables that should resolved.
 The suffix will be removed in the resolved variable name.
-Defaults to
+                            Defaults to '_FOR_PROC_WRAPPER_TO_RESOLVE'.
-                            '_FOR_PROC_WRAPPER_TO_RESOLVE'.
       --resolved-config-property-name-prefix RESOLVED_CONFIG_PROPERTY_NAME_PREFIX
                             Required prefix for names of configuration properties that should resolved.
 The prefix will be removed in the resolved property name.
-Defaults to
+                            Defaults to ''.
-                            ''.
       --resolved-config-property-name-suffix RESOLVED_CONFIG_PROPERTY_NAME_SUFFIX
                             Required suffix for names of configuration properties that should resolved.
 The suffix will be removed in the resolved property name.
-Defaults to
+                            Defaults to '__to_resolve'.
-                            '__to_resolve'.
       --env-var-name-for-config ENV_VAR_NAME_FOR_CONFIG
                             The name of the environment variable used to set to the value of the JSON encoded configuration.
 Defaults to not setting any environment variable.
       --config-property-name-for-env CONFIG_PROPERTY_NAME_FOR_ENV
                             The name of the configuration property used to set to the value of the JSON encoded environment.
 Defaults to not setting any property.